-All day on Monday and Tuesday, and Wednesday morning
+All day Monday and Tuesday, and Wednesday morning, or

 Wednesday afternoon, and all day Thursday and Friday.

-In addition we will be offering some places of 30 hours free childcare.
-This will run all day Monday to Friday.
+In addition to this, we will be providing some places for eligible families to access 30 hours free childcare and this will be offered all day Monday to Friday.

-If your child attends all day on Wednesdays, the day will run from 8:45am – 3:15pm
+If your child attends all day on a Wednesday, the day will run from 8:45am–3:15pm.

 On the application form there will be an opportunity to express a preference.
 We will do our best to accommodate requests for specific Nursery provision, however our admission criteria will be used to allocate places.

 Your child will receive free milk during their session.
-There will be a supervised lunch session during the day, you will need to provide a healthy packed lunch.
+There will be a supervised lunch session during the day for which you will need to provide a healthy packed lunch.